icyJoseph/state-with-deps/README.md

 - Define a force rendering function.

 - An unmount flag.
 Typical trick to know if the hook we are currently in has unmounted.
-This is necessary because calls to setState might happen asynchronously.
+This is necessary because calls to `setState` might happen asynchronously.
 Normally this shoulde be done on the component side, and the flag should be passed to the hook wrapped in a React ref, but in spirit of keeping the function signature small, I placed in here.

-- The next bit, might look confusing, but we are simply going over the initial state and creating a new object, with the same keys, but with false as value.
-When a component uses a piece of state, we flip this boolean to true.
+- The next bit, might look confusing, but we are simply going over the initial state and creating a new object, with the same keys, but with `false` as value.
+When a component uses a piece of state, we flip this boolean to `true`.
 This is how we know if a state property is used.

 - Finally, our state setter.
 It takes in a payload, which doesn't need to contain all properties of state.
 It loops over the payload keys, updating the keys that need to be updated, and if it sees an update to a tracked dependency, it sets a flag to force a render.
 Wrapped in `useCallback`, to make it stable.
 The `rerender` function is stable, so our `setState` function is also stable.